rerrl/soapbox/README.md

 - sometimes on destroy, you may need to remove the `vagrant/provisioned` file to get a fresh start

 if you want to test locally without vagrant, from the root of the project, run `go run main.go -c conf/services/soapbox.toml`.
 As of right now things will be broken becuase no services are configured locally.
 Maybe docker-compose this to get it working locally?

+Waiting on from client:
+TODO: sendgrid key (twillio)
+TODO: waiting on twitter

+Available to do:
+TODO: set up mixpanel (use personal account for now)
+TODO: deploy to digital ocean (ryan has account - in telegram chat) - (ON HOLD unitl LOCAL TESTING)

+Kinda done:
+TODO: twitter api key (using personal account for now, get creds from client + regenerate/wipe api keys after project)